Origins Project – Interview with Jon Young

 Art of Mentoring, imitating the San Village Experience

 It’s a fundamental transformation of something core within the individual.
 It’s below language, so it’s really hard to find words for it.
 I think that the example from the children is the most dramatic one.
-The thing that I’ll compare it to is we have one of the early advisors and board members for the 8 Shields work, Scott Rautmann, and he comes from Sun Microsystems and IT world.
-He was exposed to the 8 Shields work first by attending something based on the Art of Mentoring modeling.
+The thing that I’ll compare it to is we have one of the early advisors and board members for the 8 Shields work, Scott Rautmann, and he comes from Sun Microsystems and IT world, but he was exposed to the 8 Shields work first by attending something based on the Art of Mentoring modeling.
 When he was there and felt it, and when his wife Carrie was there and felt it, and when his boys where there and felt it, it transformed the way they parented, and the way they homeschooled in Hawaii where they lived.
 It was completely revolutionizing.

 Modern Limits to Conservation